nas-tabchiche/svelte-typewriter/README.md

 ## Props

-The `<Typewriter>` component can receive props that allows to manipulate the behavior of the resulting animation, these props are divided into 4 groups
+The `<Typewriter>` component can receive props that allows to manipulate the behavior of the resulting animation, these props are divided into 5 groups

 - **Settings:** general animation properties
 - **Modes:** different styles of animation
 - **Event listeners:** functions executed based on the condition of a trigger
 - **Child attributes:** child elements animation properties
+- **CSS variables:** styling-related properties

 ### Settings